packleader206/liri-node-app/README.md

 ## Instructions:

-To use, simply type 'node liri.js' followed by one of the following:
+To use, simply type "node liri.js" followed by one of the following:

-            1. spotify-this-song 'any song name'
+            1. spotify-this-song "any song name"

-            2. movie-this 'any movie name'
+            2. movie-this "any movie name"

-            3. concert-this 'any artist name'
+            3. concert-this "any artist name"

             4. do-what-it-says

+ <bold>Example - Search Song using Spotify API</bold>